fmpr/texttk/README.rst

 texttk -- Text Preprocessing in Python
 ==============================================

-texttk is a Python library for *text preprocessing* of large corpora, that can be used for *topic modelling*, *text classification*, *information retrieval*, etc.
+texttk is a Python library for *text preprocessing* of large corpora, that can be used for *topic modelling*, *text classification*, *document clustering*, *information retrieval*, etc.

 Features
 ---------